/// blog Image Hosting

 Delete a shared image when you are done with it

 Open the share URL in any browser.
-The image renders on the left; the share controls sit on the right — the URL, the Copy link button, and a Download button.
-The delete control lives on the same page, typically under the URL row.
-Click it, confirm the prompt, and the request fires off to storage.
+The image shows on the left, and the share controls sit on the right.
+You will see the URL, the Copy link button, and a Download button.
+The delete control is on the same page, usually just under the URL row.
+Click it, confirm the prompt, and the request goes to storage.

 The share result view with a preview, URL, Copy link and Download buttons